Infrastructure requirements for OS deployment in Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Operating system deployment in System Center 2012 Configuration Manager has external dependencies and dependencies within the product.
-Use the following sections to help you prepare for operating system deployment.
+OS deployment in Configuration Manager has external dependencies as well as dependencies within the product.
+Use this article to help you prepare the infrastructure for OS deployment.

-The following provides information about external tools, installation kits, and operating systems that are required to deploy operating systems in Configuration Manager.
+This section provides information about external tools, installation kits, and OS versions that are required to deploy operating systems in Configuration Manager.

 Windows ADK for Windows 10

-Windows ADK is a set of tools and documentation that support the configuration and deployment of Windows operating systems.
-Configuration Manager uses Windows ADK to automate Windows installations, capture Windows images, migrate user profiles and data, and so on.
+The Windows Assessment and Deployment Kit (ADK) is a set of tools and documentation that support the configuration and deployment of Windows.
+Configuration Manager uses the Windows ADK to automate actions such as installing Windows, capturing images, and migrating user profiles and data.

 Windows Deployment Tools